-Lignite, weathered coal and peat have a structure similar to soil humus, and it is very difficult to predict how and when plants and soil will release humic acid if put them (raw material) into the soil.
+Lignite, weathered coal, and peat have a structure similar to soil humus, and it is very difficult to predict how and when plants and soil will release humic acid if put (raw material) into the soil.
 So they're inactive and raw materials for humic acid products.
-When we process these humic acid raw materials, we must know what is the goal we want to achieve?
-Increase soil organic matter, improve soil structure, stimulate crop growth or increase crop resistance?
+When we process these humic acid raw materials, we must know what goal we want to achieve.
+Increase soil organic matter, improve soil structure, stimulate crop growth, or increase crop resistance?
 This determines the selection of the raw material and production process.

 - Humic Acid is not a Source of Nutrients for Corps

 Humic acid is not an important source of plant nutrients.
 But for crops, humic acid is a vehicle for transporting nutrients to plants.
 The nutrients are linked to the humic acid molecules and enter the plant in an effective form, helping to strengthen its metabolism.
 For soil, humic acid is a soil nutrient activator.
 Humic acid has a strong ability to chelate nutrients, which greatly improves the efficiency of plants in using soil nutrients.
 It has great significance to reduce the input cost and use of chemical fertilizer and also has great economic and ecological value.